By John Reizner |

 It is well known that the continued rule of the Communist Party in China is predicated on two pillars: the Party’s military might and the remarkable economic “miracle” that has transformed the country since Deng Xiaoping in 1978 unleashed the forces of the free market in China.
 Billboards at that time touted the slogan: “To Get Rich is Glorious.’”
 The Chinese have proven themselves to be extremely hardworking, industrious and to be prodigious savers and investors in the Shanghai stock market.

 Former President Clinton normalized trade relations with China during his term – a policy which allowed major companies such as Walmart and a succeeding throng of American corporations to out-source their manufacturing supply chains to China.
-This policy contributed mightily to the resounding success of the Chinese economic resurgence and providing jobs and the road out of poverty for populations migrating en masse from rural areas to the cities.
+This policy contributed mightily to the resounding success of the Chinese economic resurgence and provided jobs and the road out of poverty for populations migrating en masse from rural areas to the cities.

 America effectively engaged in a de facto policy of nation-building in China – getting almost nothing in return.
 American companies have little access to Chinese markets, while millions of American manufacturing jobs were sacrificed for scarce return as China became industrialized and more prosperous.